 This survey course is designed to introduce students to the study of law through a review of its historical origins, the various sources of the law and the practical context in which laws are applied.
 Particular attention is given to areas of law which are relevant to today's business environment; for example, torts, contracts, agency and sales.

 This first course in management stresses an understanding of the management functions as an integral part of the business organization.
 Attention is given to planning, leading, organizing, controlling and other aspects of the managerial process.

 This course provides a first look and overview of modern entrepreneurship.
 Course work includes: 1) developing ideas for new business ventures 2) proof of concept exercises 3) understanding various industry climates 4) being able to conduct marketing research and 5) developing a marketing plan.
-The importance of entrepreneurship to modern market economies in discussed throughout.
+The importance of entrepreneurship to modern market economies is discussed throughout.
 Students will complete a detailed feasibility study and will learn how to compile the marketing section of the business plan for an original idea of their choosing.
-Additionally, students will get a sense of what it takes to manage a business by operating the Cardinal Corner Student Store on campus.

 This beginning course in marketing develops an understanding of the marketing function and its central importance to the business organization.
 Attention is paid to a variety of marketing topics including products, channels and distribution, pricing, promotion, buyer behavior, and ethical issues in marketing.

 MT302 Digital Music Technology and Lab (3 cr.)